moshmoshca/practice-grocery-list-app/README.md

 My first project using JS.

-The main focus is to learn how to apply my knowledge to a real world problem.
+The main focus is to learn how to apply my knowledge to a real-world problem.
-This is just for practice purpose.
+This is just for practice purposes.